-We've made good progress against our strategy, while delivering a significant increase in profit.
-We have positive momentum in attracting new customers to the Group through record credit card sales, good growth in personal current account openings and a strong uptake of our new digital fee-free business current account.
+"We've made good progress against our strategy, while delivering a significant increase in profit.
+We have positive momentum in attracting new customers to Virgin Money through record credit card sales, good growth in personal current account openings and a strong uptake of our new digital feefree business current account.

-Looking ahead, while the macroeconomic outlook is uncertain and there are increased cost pressures on consumers, we remain prudently provisioned and are confident in the quality of our loan portfolio.
+"We have upgraded our net interest margin guidance given strong growth in unsecured lending, combined with the rising interest rate environment.
+Looking ahead, while the macroeconomic outlook is uncertain and there are increased cost pressures on consumers, we remain prudently provisioned and are confident in the quality of our loan portfolio."